ionic-team/ionic-framework/core/src/components/segment/readme.md

 ### Keyboard Navigation

-On recieving focus, `ion-segment` will pass focus to the selected `ion-segment-button` element.
+Upon receiving focus, `ion-segment` will pass focus to the selected `ion-segment-button` element.
 The component also has full keyboard support for navigating between `ion-segment-button` elements.
 The following table details what each key does:

 | Key                | Function                                                       |
 | ------------------ | -------------------------------------------------------------- |